jogp10/GongasMaze/README.md

 # Maze Game

-Game developed for the subject of Porgramação in FEUP
+Game developed for the subject of Programação in FEUP

 Compile all the files and run code on main to start playing